5 Wildfire Safety Tips for Pets—How to Keep Them Safe · Kinship

 Brian Fulda / Stocksy

-New York City is in the midst of a historic drought; this October, Central Park received the smallest amount of rain ever recorded in its almost 200-year history.
-Officials have declared a “drought watch” in New York City for the first time in 20 years.
+Last October, New York City’s Central Park received the smallest amount of rain ever recorded in its almost 200-year history.
 In a 10-day span, the dry conditions caused 120 fires — including one in Brooklyn’s iconic Prospect Park, which rapidly burned two acres.
 At the same time, elsewhere in New York state, a massive fire spread from New Jersey to the Hudson Valley, unfurling over 420 acres of land and taking the life of a firefighter.
 As a result, the air quality in various New York counties spiked to unhealthy levels, with officials warning sensitive groups to avoid outdoor exposure.

 Sign up for alerts.